pulumi/pulumi/docs/design/graphs.md

 A snapshot's schema is identical to that shown above for general CocoGL graphs, with these caveats:

-* The source NutPack and arguments, if any, are encoded in the CocoGL's header section.
+* The source CocoPack and arguments, if any, are encoded in the CocoGL's header section.

 * All snapshot graphs are DAGs.
 As such, the objects are in topologically-sorted order.